luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 to change the tag number of the version.
 When editing Ceph cluster replace in the vi editor `image: ceph/ceph:v14.2.1-20190430` with `image: ceph/ceph:v14.2.2-20190722` Check the current Ceph version in the toolbox, before and after the upgrade.
-After changing version, watch the process of how Rook upgrades pods one by one starting with Monitors.
+After changing version, watch the process of how Rook upgrades pods one by one starting with `rook-ceph-mon` then `rook-ceph-mgr` , `rook-ceph-osd` and finally `rook-ceph-rgw`.

 ```